 Yes, you can give birth naturally even if you have uterus didelphys.
 However, it depends on multiple factors.

-Uterus didelphys symptoms usually manifest during an event such as sexual intercourse, abnormal periods, pregnancy, and premature labour.
-These can include pain during intercourse, heavy bleeding, and difficult labour.
+Uterus didelphys symptoms usually manifest during an event such as sexual intercourse, abnormal periods, pregnancy, or premature labor.
+These can include pain during intercourse, heavy bleeding, and difficult labor.

-Uterus didelphys complications can include repeated miscarriages, preterm labour, and tearing of vaginal tissue in case of two vaginas during labour.
-In cases of breech baby, the doctor may immediately perform a C-section.
+Uterus didelphys complications can include repeated miscarriages, preterm labor, and tearing of vaginal tissue in the case of two vaginas during labor.
+In cases of a breech baby, the doctor may immediately perform a C-section.

 Yes, at times, women can conceive in both uteruses and have two babies, born minutes from each other.